 How to apply for special consideration

-To apply for special consideration, students must submit a letter to the Registrar’s Office providing detailed information and documentation outlining their achievements or extenuating circumstances.
+To apply for special consideration, students must submit a letter to the Registrar’s Office (Link required) providing detailed information and documentation outlining their achievements or extenuating circumstances.
 This letter must include:

 In addition to the information listed above, your letter must specify which one of the 24 registration groups you feel is most appropriate to your situation.
 For instance, if you attended another post-secondary institution since high school and your cumulative GPA at that school is 3.73, please indicate that you would like to be placed in Group 4: New students with GPA of 3.50 to 3.99.

 Deadline to Apply for special consideration